 When applying, I recommend massaging the serum into your skin for about a minute or so.
 The circular motion and the pressure of your fingertips increase the blood flow which will help with the absorption.

-Also, a nice face massage, particularly in the evening, relaxes those tensed up facial muscles causing wrinkles and fine lines.
+A nice face massage and lymph drainage (if using a Gua Sha), particularly in the evening, relaxes those tensed up facial muscles causing wrinkles and fine lines.
 Relieve the day’s stress and tension by giving yourself this special treatment, every day!

 Here are some ideas and options for how you can store your homemade facial serum: